ghc-proposals/ghc-proposals/proposals/0532-type-variable-scoping.rst

 #.
 **Explicit Binding Principle**: Every implicit binding form needs an explicit equivalent.
 #.
-**lexical scoping principle**: Must be possible to turn off implicit binding forms so only the explicit ones remain.
+**Lexical scoping principle**: Must be possible to turn off implicit binding forms so only the explicit ones remain.

 I think this is much simpler and easy to understand.